- Colleges that are Great Beyond the Famous Eight: How Success and Achievement Exist outside the Ivy League, Too

 - What If I Just Can’t Bring Up My Grade in That One Challenging Class? - August 19, 2017

 - What You Need To Know When Applying to Colleges After a Gap Year - August 1, 2017

 - How to Get the Perfect Hook for Your College Essay - July 30, 2017

 Meet the Ivy League Class of 2021

 Over the past decade, acceptance rates have continued to drop at elite colleges across the country.
-Nowhere has this decline been as pronounced as at the Ivy League schools.
+Nowhere has this decline been more pronounced than at the Ivy League schools.
 In fact, just ten years ago, only four of the Ivies had acceptance rates below 10%.
 Now, all but one do.
 And as admissions become more and more selective, admissions teams are faced with harder and harder decisions.

 Dean of Undergraduate Admissions at Yale University, Jeremiah Quinlan, noted that the university routinely reviews many more applications from qualified students than they are able to admit.
 “Virtually all of the students we denied will be successful students at other great colleges and universities,” he noted after this year’s application season.

 The term Ivy League originally referred to the athletic conference composed of sports teams from eight private colleges and universities in the northeastern United States.
 Now, the term is more commonly used to refer to these same eight schools in the context of their collective academic excellence and extreme selectivity in admissions.
 Indeed, admissions to the Ivy League schools are notoriously competitive.

 Ivy Day is a big day for high school students waiting to hear back about their Ivy League college applications.
 It is the day that Ivy League schools release their admissions decisions online, simultaneously, at 5 PM ET.
 This year it fell on March 30.